 Firstly, coworkers have a short period of intention-setting.

-Next – focused work
+Next – focused work in coworking spaces

 You follow intention-setting with a period of deep, focused work.